The Master Plan: how to build a voice interface for a billion people

 Even if we're the right team to build this, can the business endure once others recognize the value?

-The moat in phase one isn't just accuracy — it's that personalization compounds.
-Every correction teaches Wispr not just a single fix, but something deeper about how you think and speak: your vocabulary, your cadence, the way you structure ideas, the names and contexts that matter to you.
+In phase one, switching costs come from compounding personalization.
+Every correction teaches Wispr something deeper about how you think and speak: your vocabulary, your cadence, the way you structure ideas, the names and contexts that matter to you.
 Over months and years, Wispr builds a model of you that isn't a list of corrections — it's a representation of your voice as an individual.
-That's exponentially harder to replicate than matching our base accuracy, and it gets harder the longer someone uses the product.
+Leaving means going back to a product that makes mistakes you'd forgotten were possible.
+Death by a thousand paper cuts.

-True long-term durability comes from the second brain.
-As people store more of their thoughts in Wispr — ideas, plans, half-formed intentions, things they're working through — switching costs compound in a fundamentally different way.
-It's not just that your data lives in Wispr; it's that Wispr understands the relationships between your thoughts and can act on them proactively.
+In phase two, switching costs deepen through the second brain.
+As people store more of their thoughts in Wispr — ideas, plans, half-formed intentions — it's not just that the data lives in Wispr; it's that Wispr understands the relationships between those thoughts and can act on them proactively.
 Six months in, when you mention "the deck," Wispr knows you mean the Series C investor presentation.
 When you open a doc to write a product brief, it surfaces the idea you offloaded on a walk three weeks ago because it recognizes the connection before you do.
 That memory is deeply personal and non-transferable.
 Leaving Wispr wouldn't mean losing a tool — it would mean losing an extension of how you think.

 Is there risk?
 Of course.
 But if we do this right, we stand to transform technology for a billion users and build a trillion dollar company along the way.